PremkumarG3/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-# 1.Import the necessary libraries and get input from the user
+1. Import the necessary libraries and get input from the user
-# 2.Use nested loops to iterate over each element of the matrix
+2. Use nested loops to iterate over each element of the matrix
-# 3.Perform Gaussian elimination to solve the system of linear equations.
+3. Perform Gaussian elimination to solve the system of linear equations.
-# 4.Use back Substitution and Print the output
+4. Use back Substitution and Print the output
 ## Program:
 ```
 /*